 |5-||Developing the knowledge and skills associated with grade 5.|

-During the year there are three Assessment Points.
-These are formal points at which teachers assess the current attainment of the students and discuss with them how they can progress effectively to their target grade.
-This information is sent out to parents via post and shared with students in lessons in the form of highly impactful conversations.
+At each Assessment Point, students’ targets, current working grades and Attitude to Learning grades are sent home to parents and carers via post, alongside information regarding attendance, certificates and behaviour incidents.
+This information is also shared with students in lessons in the form of highly impactful conversations.
 This dialogue is recorded at the back of student planners, in their yellow assessment pages.
-These planner pages form a vital communication tool between the school and parents/carers; it allows students to build a record of their progress and attainment throughout the academic year.
+These planner pages form a vital communication tool between the school and parents and carers; it allows students to build a record of their progress and attainment throughout the academic year.

-The Assessment Points take place at specifically calendared points throughout the year in order to align the process in all Gorse schools.
-This allows specific assessment tasks to be used and again standardised and moderated by Directors, with the quality of all work overseen by the Senior Leadership Team in school and across the Trust.
+The Assessment Points take place at specifically calendared points throughout the year in order to align the process in all TGAT schools.
+This allows specific assessment tasks to be used which are again standardised and moderated by Curriculum Leaders, with the quality of all work overseen by the Senior Leadership Teams across the Trust.

 The Ruth Gorse Academy Contribution